 While electric guitars have been popularized by rock stars for about half a century, there are many other musical instruments that can benefit greatly from the same principle of using electronic amplifiers to make them sound better and stronger.

 A good example for this is the electric ukulele.
 This instrument is designed as a counterpart to more commonly known acoustic ukuleles which are built similarly to guitars, but use only four nylon strings.
-Electric ukuleles are commonly available as built by numerous well-known manufacturers, including Kala, Cordoba and Luna.
+The best Electric ukuleles are commonly available as built by numerous well-known manufacturers, including Kala, Cordoba and Luna.

 How Does An Electric Ukulele Work?